igorbarinov/awesome-data-engineering/README.md

 * [SeaweedFS](https://github.com/chrislusf/seaweedfs) Seaweed-FS is a simple and highly scalable distributed file system.
 There are two objectives: to store billions of files! to serve the files fast!
 Instead of supporting full POSIX file system semantics, Seaweed-FS choose to implement only a key~file mapping.
 Similar to the word "NoSQL", you can call it as "NoFS".
 * [S3QL](https://github.com/s3ql/s3ql/) S3QL is a file system that stores all its data online using storage services like Google Storage, Amazon S3, or OpenStack.
 * [LizardFS](https://lizardfs.com/) LizardFS Software Defined Storage is a distributed, parallel, scalable, fault-tolerant, Geo-Redundant and highly available file system.
+* [MinIO](https://min.io/) MinIO is an object storage server released under Apache License v2.0.
+It is compatible with Amazon S3 cloud storage service.
+It is best suited for storing unstructured data such as photos, videos, log files, backups and container / VM images.
+Size of an object can range from a few KBs to a maximum of 5TB.

 # Serialization format
 * [Apache Avro](https://avro.apache.org) Apache Avro™ is a data serialization system